 Total Cost Without CPA Help

-Free - As the cheapest option, it offers the e-filing process only.
+Free - As the cheapest option, TurboTax free edition offers the tax return e-filing process only.
 You can do it manually and snapping a photo of your W-2 can make it simpler.

 This version is best for those who have a fairly uncomplicated tax situation but want someone to look over their return just in case.